Litlington, East Sussex: Litlington White Horse

-During the 19th century, The Litlington White Horse, being a large chalk figure of a horse was cut into the face of the downs, being situated to the west of the village.
+During the 19th century, The Litlington White Horse, being a large chalk figure of a horse, was cut into the face of the downs situated to the west of the village.
 The figure, the Litlington White Horse, replaced an earlier period of one present many years before.
 It is one of the nine white horse figures outside Wiltshire, and was the solution to a treasure hunt in the video game Pimania.
 North of the parish is the Long Man of Wilmington, famous in part because of its unknown origin.